 CSU dedicates new College of Nursing building

 Student nurses and area medical professionals joined in Friday, Oct.
-11 as Charleston Southern University dedicated the 16,100-square-foot expansion to the nursing building, designed to accommodate the growth of the College of Nursing and Allied Health.
+11 as Charleston Southern University dedicated the 16,100-square-foot expansion to the nursing building, designed to accommodate the growth of the College of Nursing.

 The Charleston Southern bachelor of science in nursing program has a 95 percent seven-year average pass rate on the national exam required to receive a license to practice (NCLEX).
 Charleston Southern has the highest seven-year pass rate of all accredited BSN programs in the state of South Carolina.

 “Roper St. Francis has long enjoyed a beneficial relationship with CSU,” said Pennie Peralta, vice president of nursing and senior nurse executive for Bon Secours St. Francis.
 Roper St. Francis is the largest employer of CSU nursing graduates.

 Todd Gallati, president and CEO of Trident Health System, praised the values that Charleston Southern nurses bring to their patients in addition to their competency in nursing.
 “I had a sneak peek in the skills lab Trident Health System sponsored, and I would be a little intimidated if I was a student in there.
 But it’s the kind of pressure students need to have to enter the workforce.”

 May graduate Stephanie Daniels is a nurse in surgical intensive care at Roper Hospital.
 She said, “I learned from some amazing professors and had a strong foundation for my nursing career.”